Academic Authors: Muskan Panjwani, Alina Yakunina

 open figures

-5. Paint over all closed figures.
+5. Colour all the closed figures.

 6. Look at the pictures and fill in the blanks.
-Underline the terms in the conclusion.

-Opposite sides of a square/rectangle are equal.
+Opposite sides of a square / rectangle are equal.

 All sides of a square/rectangle are equal.

-flat faceflat facecurved face
+flat faceflat facecurved facecurved edges

 A cube has faces, edges, corners.